EricRohlfs/blog/docs/AngularJs_or_Vue_to_ES6_migration.md

 If using attributeChangedCallback for managing a ui-state="loading" attribute.
 Then the attribute changed callback can stitch it all together.

 ```

+export class myTodoListForm extends HTMLFormElement(){
+ // this is not fully functioning

   attributeChangedCallback(name, oldval, newval){
     if(name === 'ui-state'){
       // can move this to a uiStateMgr function to prevent nesting and keep this function a bit cleaner